hbowie/practopian-v3/README.md

 + includes-gen - chunks of HTML generated first, and then included
 + js - javascript used by the site
 + open-iconic - collection of icons
++ perspective - a Notenik collection providing source for emails sent
 + quotes - web pages featuring quotes from other authors
 + scripts - Notenik scripts used to generate the web pages
 + tags - web pages for tags used to categorize original content and quotes